-- 507.540.
-In accordance with Article 104(1)(k) of Directive 2013/36/EU, competent authorities may require action to be taken to amend the institution's funding profile, including: - reducing its dependency on certain (potentially volatile) funding markets, such as wholesale funding; - b. reducing the concentration of its funding profile with respect to counterparties, peaks in the long-term maturity profile, (mismatches in) currencies, etc.; and/or - c. reducing the amount of its encumbered assets, potentially differentiating between total encumbrance and overcollateralisation (e.g. for covered bonds, margin calls, etc.). - 508.541.
-In accordance with Article 104(1)(j) of Directive 2013/36/EU, competent authorities may require additional or more frequent reporting on the institution's funding positions, including: - increased frequency of regulatory reporting relevant to the monitoring of the funding profile (such as the NSFR report and 'additional monitoring metrics'); and/or - b. increased frequency of reporting on the institution's funding plan to the supervisor. - 509.542.
-In accordance with Article 104(1)(b) of Directive 2013/36/EU, competent authorities may: - a. require actions to be taken to address deficiencies identified with regard to the institution's control of funding risk, including: - enhancing reporting to the institution's governing body of management information regarding funding risk; - o restating or enhancing the funding plan; and/or - o placing limits on its risk appetite/tolerance; - b. enhance the institution's stress testing capabilities by means including requiring the institution to cover a longer stress period.
+- 538. In accordance with Article 104(1)(k) of Directive 2013/36/EU, competent authorities may require action to be taken to amend the institution's funding profile, including: - a. reducing its dependency on certain (potentially volatile) funding markets, such as wholesale funding; - b. reducing the concentration of its funding profile with respect to counterparties, peaks in the long-term maturity profile, (mismatches in) currencies, etc.; and/or - c. reducing the amount of its encumbered assets, potentially differentiating between total encumbrance and overcollateralisation (e.g. for covered bonds, margin calls, etc.). - 539.
+In accordance with Article 104(1)(j) of Directive 2013/36/EU, competent authorities may require additional or more frequent reporting on the institution's funding positions, including: - a. increased frequency of regulatory reporting relevant to the monitoring of the funding profile (such as the NSFR report and 'additional monitoring metrics'); and/or - b. increased frequency of reporting on the institution's funding plan to the supervisor.

+540. In accordance with Article 104(1)(b) of Directive 2013/36/EU, competent authorities may:

+- a. require actions to be taken to address deficiencies identified with regard to the institution's control of funding risk, including: - enhancing reporting to the institution's governing body of management information regarding funding risk; - \circ restating or enhancing the funding plan; and/or - placing limits on its risk appetite/tolerance; - b. enhance the institution's stress testing capabilities by means including requiring the institution to cover a longer stress period.

-10.6 10.6 Supervisory reaction to the situation where TSCR is not met
+10.6 Supervisory reaction to a situation where TSCR is not met

-- 543. TSCR is a legally binding requirement that institutions have to meet at all times, including in stressed conditions.
-Notably, if the TSCR set in accordance with these guidelines is no longer met, the competent authorities should consider additional intervention powers in accordance with Directive 2013/36/EU and 2014/59/EU, including withdrawal of authorisation in accordance with Article 18(d) of Directive 2013/36/EU, application of early intervention measures in accordance with Article 27 of Directive 2014/59/EU and resolution actions in accordance with that Directive.
-When exercising those powers competent authorities should consider whether measures are proportionate to the circumstances and their judgement on how the situation is likely to develop. - 544.
-The breach of the TSCR should also be considered in determining whether an institution is 'failing or likely to fail' in accordance with Article 32(4)(a) of Directive 2014/59/EU and the EBA Guidelines on the interpretation of the different circumstances when an institution shall be considered as failing or likely to fail, as it is one of the conditions where the competent authorities may withdraw the authorisation in accordance with Article 18(d) of Directive 2013/36/EU.
+- 541. TSCR is a legally binding requirement that institutions have to meet at all times, including in stressed conditions.
+If TSCR set in accordance with these guidelines is no longer met, the competent authorities should consider additional intervention powers in accordance with Directives 2013/36/EU and 2014/59/EU, including withdrawal of authorisation in accordance with Article 18(d) of Directive 2013/36/EU, application of early intervention measures in accordance with Article 27 of Directive 2014/59/EU and resolution actions in accordance with that Directive.
+When exercising those powers competent authorities should consider whether measures are proportionate to the circumstances and their judgement on how the situation is likely to develop. - 542.
+A breach of TSCR should also be considered in determining if an institution is failing or likely to fail in accordance with Article 32(4)(a) of Directive 2014/59/EU and the EBA Guidelines on the interpretation of the different circumstances when an institution shall be considered as failing or likely to fail, as it is one of the conditions under which the competent authorities may withdraw authorisation in accordance with Article 18(d) of Directive 2013/36/EU.

-10.7 Supervisory reaction to the situation where P2G is not met
+10.7 Supervisory reaction to a situation where P2G is not met